SPE-Gulf Coast Section Presents

 Who: Students, Interns, and Young Professionals with less than 5 years of work experience

 Roughneck Camp (RNC) is an annual one-day conference, hosted by SPE-GCS Young Professionals.
 In its tenth year, Roughneck Camp aims to provide a technical overview of the industry, as well as networking opportunities to an estimated 250 Young professionals.
-This year, RNC will be held on July 21st, at Shell Woodcreek Campus, and we expect 225-250 participants.
-Supporting the current market climate, this year’s theme is Riding the Energy Roller-Coaster: Challenges and Opportunities for YPs in a Cyclic Oil & Gas Industry.
-Bruce Culpepper, President of Shell Oil is the keynote speaker.
+This year, RNC will be held on July 20th, at Anadarko.
+Supporting the current market climate, this year’s theme is Innovative Solutions in the Evolving Energy Industry.
+R.A.
+Walker, C.E.O. of Anadarko will be our key note speaker.

 Panel 1: Unconventional Opportunities for Young Professionals in Energy